solemnwarning/rehex/README.md

 ## Feedback

-If you find any bugs or have suggestions for improvements or new features, please open an issue on Github.
+If you find any bugs or have suggestions for improvements or new features, please open an issue on GitHub.